ppy/osu-wiki/news/2022/2022-09-03-new-featured-artist-nashimoto-ui.md

 The mind behind [AaAaAaAAaAaAAa](https://osu.ppy.sh/beatmapsets/1017271) has officially joined osu! as of today, providing a solid **7** dark VOCALOID tracks for mappers to dig into.
 Pick up any of 'em from [**Nashimoto Ui**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/298)!

-See what the hype is about with this slow-mo view of [ciru](https://osu.ppy.sh/users/6114695)'s DT play on *AaAaAaAAaAaAAa*, then check out the rest of these tracks while you're here:
+See what the hype is about with this slow-mo view of ::ciru::{ user-id=6114695 }'s DT play on *AaAaAaAAaAaAAa*, then check out the rest of these tracks while you're here:

 <div align="center">
     <video width="100%" controls>